Record your Piano Playing using an Android or Windows device

 Step by Step Process

-First we’ll record the Video and the Audio (either on one device or simultaneously on two different devices).
+First we’ll record the Video and the Audio (best simultaneously on two different devices but can be done on one alone).
 Next we process the audio (reverb, eq etc).
 We then combine the Audio and Video files into a single file getting them synchronised properly.
 We then take the combined file and do the overall Video Editing before exporting the result so that we can share it.

 Of course, you don’t need to do the audio editing- you can record both the audio and video on the same device and move straight onto the video editing step.
 Some very basic audio editing will be possible in your Video Editing software.